Does Freedom Work on Linux? Setup, Limits, and Key Features

 Which Browsers Does Freedom Support on Linux?

-Freedom for Linux officially supports Google Chrome through the browser extension.
+Only Google Chrome.
+Freedom for Linux works through the Chrome browser extension.

 Can Freedom Block Linux Applications?